Advanced Scheduling is an upgraded feature

 Access to Advanced Scheduling

-Advanced Scheduling is available during the Free Trial or on an Enterprise plan.
-Contact Stitch Sales for more info about Enterprise plans.
+Advanced Scheduling is available during the Free Trial or on an Unlimited or Unlimited Plus plan.
+Contact Stitch Sales for more info about these plans.

 In the event that you downgrade, Stitch will automatically pause any integrations using Advanced Scheduling and reset their Replication Frequencies to their defaults.
 You will need to manually un-pause the integrations to continue replication.